 If you want to challenge more advanced level students, include 1-2 mistakes in terms of spelling or subject-verb agreement.
 Then, have students fix the mistakes AND also unscramble the sentences.

+Do you want to know more about this preposition activity?
 Check it out here: Grammar Review ESL Game.

-#4: Information Gap Activities
+#5: Information Gap Activities

 The way ESL information gap activities work is that there is a single set of information.
 Then, each pair or student gets that entire set of information, but each student gets only half of it.
 Then, they have to work together to uncover the entire information set.